 When the victim of a Georgia drunk driving accident is injured, he has more to heal than cuts, bruises, broken bones, and serious external or internal injuries.
 He also has to deal with the inherent feeling of being wronged by an irresponsible and reckless person.
 The accident was not his fault, yet he must deal with the pain and emotional suffering.

 For all drunk driving victims, especially those with serious or even life-threatening injuries, there is a significant emotional impact from the crash that may take years—or even a lifetime—to come to terms with.
 This impact is multiplied exponentially if a loved one or family member has been killed in the wreck.

 The people injured or negatively affected by a drunk driving accident may be eligible to recover damages for all the associated costs of the wreck.
 This can include logistical elements such as medical bills and lost wages from missed time at work, but also the significant instances of pain and emotional suffering that accompany these crashes.

 For more information about your legal rights in these cases, or to learn if you are eligible to recover financial compensation for emotional pain or suffering, call an experienced Georgia DUI victim attorney in your area.
-You can schedule a free consultation with the attorneys of the Law Offices of Shane Smith today by calling (770) HURT-999 or filling out the form on this page.
+You can schedule a free consultation with the attorneys of Shane Smith Law today by calling (770) HURT-999 or filling out the form on this page.